unlv-f1/lab1/README.md

 [here](https://github.com/f1tenth/f1tenth_gym_ros).

 These instructions will install the F1TENTH Gym and create a workspace for this lab in separate locations.
+Below is the local file structure the instructions assume **outside of the container**.

 	${HOME}/
 	  |